kiwsan/aspnet-core-automation-testing/README.md

-# Best Automations Testing for .NET
+# Best Solutions Automation Testing for .NET

 Work in progress.